kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - the research workshop at WIN6 in Banff, Canada (assigned to the Machine Learning and Mathematics / AI for Mathematics research group)!
 I'm tremendously excited for all of these opportunities!
 - I'm attending MSRI's "Algebraic Cycles, L-Values and Euler Systems" virtually (was invited to attend in-person but opted for virtual attendance).
 - I'm finishing up reviewing a (Haskell) book and
-- was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
+- I was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
 - I will be on the PC Committee (and review) for the Safe and Trustworthy AI workshop at the International Conference on Logic Programming!
 - I attended the Two Sigma Quant Talks (1/24) and (2/23) by invitation.
 - I attended the RIMS workshop on Zeta functions and their representations virtually.